For All Kings: Track listing

 Note: The Megaforce iTunes/download version of the album combines "Impaled" / "You Gotta Believe" and "Breathing Lightning" / "Breathing Out" as single tracks, with running times of 7:32 and 6:33 respectively.
 Although "Impaled" and "Breathing Out" are not indicated on the track listing on the packaging, the CD is mastered with these tracks separately as well.

-The Limited Edition Box Set of the album includes a cover of "Carry On Wayward Son", which is close to the original of progressive rock band Kansas from 1976.
+The 2016 Limited Edition Box Set of the album includes a cover of "Carry On Wayward Son", which is close to the original of progressive rock band Kansas from 1976.
 Also the artwork of the cover is a deviation of the original Leftoverture cover.
+In 2017 the title was released as 12" maxi single with Black Math on the B side.

 Personnel

 Credits are adapted from the album's liner notes.